evan-rf/etachov.github.io/_posts/2018-01-02-sentiment-of-the-city.md

 categories: sotc
 ---

 Sentiment analysis is common way to evaluate emotion in text.
-Companies use it to understand how customers [feel about their products](https://ymedialabs.com/google-sentiment-analysis-api/), medical researchers use it to [evaluate patient satisfaction](http://www.jmir.org/2013/11/e239/), and political sciencist have used it to assess the [tenor](https://link.springer.com/chapter/10.1007/978-3-319-06826-8_4) of parliamentary debate and measure [response](https://www.aclweb.org/anthology/P/P12/P12-3.pdf#page=127) to State of the Union speeches on Twitter.
+Companies use it to understand how customers [feel about their products](https://ymedialabs.com/google-sentiment-analysis-api/), medical researchers use it to [evaluate patient satisfaction](http://www.jmir.org/2013/11/e239/), and political scientist have used it to assess the [tenor](https://link.springer.com/chapter/10.1007/978-3-319-06826-8_4) of parliamentary debate and measure [response](https://www.aclweb.org/anthology/P/P12/P12-3.pdf#page=127) to State of the Union speeches on Twitter.

 Today, I'll use this technique and my [State of the City corpus](https://github.com/etachov/state_of_the_city) to answer two questions: